 Multi-factor authentication (MFA) is a critical security measure.
 Accounts that are protected by MFA are 99% less likely to be hacked.
 Because of this, we are phasing in the requirement that all Google Cloud customers enable MFA for their accounts.

-With MFA enabled, when you enter your password, you are prompted to enter a second form of verification, for example, a code sent to your phone or an authenticator app.
+With MFA enabled, along with your password, you must enter a second form of verification, for example, a code sent to your phone or an authenticator app.

 Requiring the additional factor makes it much harder for hackers to access your account.
 Even if your password is stolen, hackers would need to have access to the second factor in addition to your username and password.